 The proposal conforms to the "Residential" and "Open Space" designations of the Official Plan.
-The Draft Plan of Subdivision includes detached dwellings, street townhouses, and rear lane townhouses to accommodate a mix of housing types and a variety of built form in the City.
-Additional land uses include a valleyland block, park block, walkway block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.
+The Draft Plan of Subdivision includes detached and semi-detached dwellings, street townhouses, and apartment buildings to accommodate a mix of housing types and a variety of built form in the City.
+Additional land uses include a valleyland block, park block, Natural Heritage Buffer Block, walkway block, and several internal roads to support attractive streetscapes and provide walkable connections to adjacent lands.

-The subject property will be located close to future planned transit infrastructure which will aid residents in reaching community amenities, services, and destinations within and around the City.
-The proposed development's location in an area undergoing planned transition and development allows the proposed development to cohesively integrate with the surrounding planned and existing neighbourhoods in a manner which aligns with the vision for the City of Brampton
+The subject property will be located close to existing and future planned transit infrastructure which will aide residents in reaching community amenities, services, and destinations within and around the City.
+The proposed development's location in an area undergoing planned transition and development allows the proposed development to cohesively integrate with the surrounding planned and existing neighbourhoods in a manner which aligns with the vision for the City of Brampton.